fastify/fastify-bearer-auth/Readme.md

 `application/json`, then the `contentType` property must be set (optional)
 * `bearerType`: string specifying the Bearer string (optional)
 * `specCompliance`:
-Configure how this plugin follow the spec.
-Accept either [`rfc6749`](https://datatracker.ietf.org/doc/html/rfc6749) or [`rfc6750`](https://datatracker.ietf.org/doc/html/rfc6750).
+Plugin spec compliance.
+Accepts either [`rfc6749`](https://datatracker.ietf.org/doc/html/rfc6749) or [`rfc6750`](https://datatracker.ietf.org/doc/html/rfc6750).
-Default is set to `rfc6750`.
+Defaults to `rfc6750`.
-  * `rfc6749` is about the generic OAuth2.0 protocol which allows token type to be case-insensitive.
+  * `rfc6749` is about the generic OAuth2.0 protocol, which allows the token type to be case-insensitive
-  * `rfc6750` is about the Bearer Token Usage which forces the token type to be exact match.
+  * `rfc6750` is about the Bearer Token Usage, which forces the token type to be an exact match
 * `function auth (key, req) {}` : this function will test if `key` is a valid token.
    The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
 The function may also return a promise that resolves to